If you've read our information about canal boat holidays and still have questions, you may find the answer here.

 You'll be given full instructions by your hire boat company at your handover, when you collect the boat.
 This is your chance to ask them any questions you might have about your specific boat or the rules of the waterways.

-Your canal boat will be insured by your boating hire company, although they'll still expect you to take reasonable care.
+Your canal boat will be insured by your hire company, although they'll still expect you to take reasonable care.
 Some may also need a refundable security deposit or a damage waiver payment.

 A damage waiver is a non-refundable payment that covers you in case of loss or damage to your boat, except where this has been caused by negligence or a deliberate act by someone else.
 Many canal holiday operators will also offer you optional insurance, which covers you for personal injury and theft.

 Anywhere along the towpath, with very few exceptions.
-Mooring is free of charge on most canals and rivers; although you may have to pay a small fee on rivers where the banks are privately owned, or at quays and harbours.
+Mooring is free of charge on most canals and rivers.
+Although you may have to pay a small fee on rivers where the banks are privately owned, or at quays and harbours.

 You must make sure you avoid mooring your boat within 50 metres of a lock or bridge, so other boats can pass by safely.
-Find out more on our mooring FAQs page.
+Find out more in our mooring FAQs.

 It's very unlikely that your canal boat will break down, but if it does just contact your hire company with details of your location, and they'll send an engineer out as soon as possible.

-Last date edited: 19 June 2019
+Last date edited: 6 July 2020